 Below is a list of organizations that recruit online volunteers specifically, some even exclusively, and you do not have to go onsite to volunteer online with any of them.
 Some of the sites are individual nonprofit organizations or university-based programs, and you will assist that particular program.
 Other sites are volunteer recruitment sites that allow organizations to post virtual volunteering assignments.
 There are also citizen scientist initiatives listed below as well.

 What is NOT below is a list of every organization involving online volunteers!
 There are many thousands of organizations involving online volunteers.
-There is no database of every organization that involves online volunteers.
+MANY THOUSANDS.
+And there is no database of every organization that involves online volunteers.
 The majority of online volunteers assist traditional organizations, from their local council office or service unit of the Girl Scouts of the USA to the local library.
 Animal shelters, homeless shelters, communities of faith (churches, mosques, temples), community gardens, community theaters, nonprofit zoos, YWCAs and on and on involve online volunteers, to create web pages, to write articles for a newsletter, to test an online tool, to translate text from one language to another, to moderate or facilitate an online discussion group, to research a subject online and gather information, to make regular posts to Facebook, to Tweet regularly, and on and on.

 Many organizations in your geographic area would be happy to involve you as an online volunteer, but they may want to meet you face-to-face first, have you go through their onsite training, etc., first.
 And they may never use the term virtual volunteering - and may not want to.

-Note: the vast majority of these online volunteering opportunities are FREE - meaning you do not have to pay anything at all to participate - there are no costs other than in terms of your time.
+Note: the vast majority of online volunteering opportunities are FREE - meaning you do not have to pay anything at all to participate - there are no costs other than in terms of your time.
 However, a few organizations do require you to join the organization as a member, and that membership may include a fee, which helps to cover their costs (the salary of the manager of volunteers, Internet access for the organization, etc.).

 Finding Online Volunteering / Online Micro Volunteering